QuinntyneBrown/AksWorkshop/README.md

 2. Add a new secret to access ACR (ACR auth must be enabled)
 4. Update helm charts (avoid using Key Vault and ACR _service account_ as is not supported)

+## Tag 09-vnodes

+Contains vnodes adapted config

+This tag is a dead-end.
+Once vnodes are deployed, just use Tag `10-revert-vnodes` as a new start

+## Tag 10-revert-vnodes

+Contains a valid setup, ready for Azure Devops

+Goal: Create an Azure Devops pipeline